moby/buildkit/frontend/dockerfile/docs/rules/file-consistent-command-casing.md

 ## Examples

-❌ Bad: mixing uppercase and lowercase
+❌ Bad: mixed uppercase and lowercase.

 ```dockerfile
 FROM alpine:latest AS builder